usnistgov/FadScorer/README.md

 ## Installing Python and Setuptools

-NOTE: Please ensure to _call pip from your local python interpreter_ in order to install the scorer package and dependecies in your _local_ python environment by using `python -m pip` instead of `pip`.
+> NOTE: Please ensure to _call pip from your local python interpreter_ in order to install the scorer package and dependecies in your _local_ python environment by using `python -m pip` instead of `pip`.

 - python 3.6 or later
 - setuptools

 ### Installing FAD Scorer

-Running install will also install dependent python packages.
+> NOTE: Running install will also install dependent python packages.

 ```bash
 python -m pip install setuptools